carbonengine/resources/doc/source/Tools/Api/ResourceGroup.rst

 They can be saved/loaded from a filetype which superseeds resfileindex files.

-See ResourceGroup file specification for more details.
+See :doc:`../../DesignDocuments/resourceGroupFileFormat` file specification for more details.

 .. doxygenclass:: CarbonResources::ResourceGroup
     :members: